aws-samples/aws-amplify-predictions-ai-ml-with-react/README.md

-# Language Translation And Syntax Tool Using AWS Amplify AI/ML With React
+# Language Translation And Syntax Tool Using AWS Amplify Predictions AI/ML With React

-**Language Translation and Syntax Tool Made With React Using AWS Amplify to Integrate Artificial Intelligence and Machine Learning**
+**Language Translation and Syntax Tool Made With React Using AWS Amplify Predictions Library to Integrate Artificial Intelligence and Machine Learning**

 ### Install Amplify CLI
 ```bash